unfoldingWord-dev/Resource-Container/docs/resource_types.rst

 Help
 ----

 A helpful resource to supplement chunks in a book. e.g. notes or questions.
-For now all help resources must use the markdown format.
+Currently all help resources must use the markdown format.

 Each chunk contains one or more helps which correlate to the corresponding chunk in a book resource: